Jmaaswinkel00/fun-little-projects/README.md

 - Python:
     - Brute force strings such as helloworld
-    - encryption
+    - Encryption
-        - increase the ascii value of letters to create new strings
+        - Increase the ascii value of letters to create new strings
+        - Using a key in order to encrypt